-Building on our 2016 success at Pole Creek, WRC purchased the 369-acre Goat Falls Ranch in 2017.
-The ranch possesses senior water rights on Goat Creek and Meadow Creek, two streams that historically contained some of the highest density salmon spawning and rearing habitat in the Columbia River basin.
-Currently, portions of both streams are dewatered by withdrawals many years.
-Now that we own the ranch, we conveyed the land to the U.S. Forest Service and the water rights to the State of Idaho.
+Building on our 2016 success at Pole Creek, WRC successfully conserved the 369-acre Goat Falls Ranch in early 2018.
+The ranch possesses senior water rights on Goat Creek and Meadow Creek, two streams that historically contained some of the highest density salmon rearing habitat in the Columbia River basin.
+Portions of both streams have been regularly dewatered by withdrawals for years.
+After WRC purchased the ranch, we conveyed the land to the U.S. Forest Service and the water rights to the State of Idaho.
 In the process, we partnered with the Idaho Water Resource Board to keep the ranch’s water permanently in-stream for the benefit of fish and wildlife.
-When complete, the project will be Idaho’s first permanent water-rights acquisition to dedicate water in-stream.
+The project was Idaho’s first water-rights acquisition to permanently dedicate water in-stream.

 At Goat Falls Ranch, this will be a tremendous benefit for imperiled salmon and steelhead, ensuring these fish find healthy habitat and plenty of water when they finally arrive their natal streams, at the end of their long migration.
-WRC’s acquisition will also allow for restoration of key reaches of both streams, which will improve water quality and quantity not only for Chinook and steelhead, but for imperlied sockeye, bull trout, westslope cutthroat trout, rainbow trout and mountain whitefish.
+WRC’s acquisition will also allow for restoration of key reaches of both streams, which will improve water quality and quantity not only for Chinook and steelhead, but for imperiled bull trout, westslope cutthroat trout, rainbow trout and mountain whitefish.